Arby's owner to buy drive-in chain Sonic for $1.57 billion

-(Reuters) - Arby’s Restaurant Group-owner Inspire Brands Inc said on Tuesday it would buy drive-in chain Sonic Corp (SONC.O) for about $1.57 billion in cash, bolstering its portfolio of restaurant brands that includes Buffalo Wild Wings and Rusty Taco.
+(Reuters) - Arby’s-owner Inspire Brands Inc said on Tuesday it would buy Sonic Corp (SONC.O) for about $1.57 billion in cash, adding more than 3,600 drive-in restaurants to its portfolio that includes brands such as Buffalo Wild Wings and Rusty Taco.

+Sonic is the latest U.S. restaurant to be taken private.
+Zoe’s Kitchen was taken private by Mediterranean restaurant chain Cava last month, while NRD Capital took Ruby Tuesday private in October last year for about $335 million.

+The deal comes as Sonic battles intense pricing competition from bigger rivals such as McDonald’s Corp (MCD.N) and Wendy’s Co (WEN.O).
+The company’s same-restaurant sales have fallen for at least the past two years.

 Including debt, the deal is valued at about $2.3 billion, the companies said.

-Roark bought a majority stake in Arby’s from Wendy’s Co (WEN.O) in 2011 and purchased the remaining 12.3 percent last month.
+Roark, which also owns bakery chain Cinnabon, bought a majority stake in Arby’s from Wendy’s Co in 2011 and purchased the remaining 12.3 percent last month.

+Guggenheim Securities LLC is the financial adviser to Sonic, while Shearman & Sterling LLP is its legal counsel.

 Reporting by Uday Sampath in Bengaluru; Editing by Sriraj Kalluvila